thisplusthis/ollama-chatbot/README.md

 ### Loading Different Ollama Models:

-Get into ollama container:

-`docker -it ollama sh`
+1. Get into the ollama container: `docker -it ollama sh`

-Pull the LLM with ollama:

-`ollama pull <your-model>`
+2. Pull the LLM with ollama: `ollama pull <your-model>`

-- New LLM models will be auto populated in the dropdown when loading the front-end
+- All "new" LLM models will be populated in the dropdown dynamically when loading the front-end.